We’ve made it easy for you to help out!

 - Decorations: (2 Co-Chairs needed) Order decorations to coordinate with the Spring Fair theme.
 Decorate hallways, cafeteria and 2nd Grade Lobby.
 Coordinate painting of Spring Fair lawn sign.
 Prepare existing signs with additional decorations and display for night of the fair.

-- Dinner: (2 Co-Chairs needed) Plan and order cafeteria food items, working with well-established vendor contacts.
+- Cafe Dinner: (2 Co-Chairs needed) Plan and order cafeteria food items, working with well-established vendor contacts.
 Using previous year’s footprint for a menu and pricing format that is easily followed.
 Oversee set-up and serving of food on night of fair while overseeing parent “dinner volunteers”.
 Attend Spring Fair meetings.

 - Entertainment: (2 Co-Chairs needed) Plan the entertainment activities for the fair, from moon bounces to hair-streaking and oversee the parent “entertainment” volunteers on the night of the fair.